This post may contain affiliate links. Please see our disclosure policy.

 He did say it was the best-smelling beard oil he has ever had!

-Lemongrass is steam distilled from the leaves of a grassy tropical plant, and though it has a citrus scent to it, it is not technically a citrus essential oil nor classified as a photosensitive essential oil.
+Lemongrass is steam distilled from the leaves of a grassy tropical plant, and though it has a citrus scent to it, it is not technically a citrus essential oil, nor is it classified as a photosensitive essential oil.

-It is always best to test patch any new skin or hair care product before using.
+It is always best to perform a patch test with any new skincare or hair care product before using it.
 If you have a sensitivity to any oil, you will want to stop using it immediately.

 • 5 drops of cedarwood essential oil